wessenstam/gts21/snow/alerts/alerts.rst

 Certain plugins are available as subscriptions separate from the core ServiceNow platform.

-- `Discovery <https://docs.servicenow.com/bundle/paris-it-operations-management/page/product/discovery/reference/r-discovery.html>`_ - Finds applications and devices on the network and updates the Change Management Database (CMDB)
+- `Discovery <https://docs.servicenow.com/bundle/paris-it-operations-management/page/product/discovery/reference/r-discovery.html>`_ - Finds applications and devices on the network and updates the Configuration Management Database (CMDB)
 - `Event Management <https://docs.servicenow.com/bundle/paris-it-operations-management/page/product/event-management/concept/c_EM.html>`_ - Provides alert aggregation and root cause analysis (RCA) for discovered services, application services, and automated alert groups.
 - `IntegrationHub <https://docs.servicenow.com/bundle/paris-servicenow-platform/page/administer/integrationhub/concept/integrationhub.html>`_ - IntegrationHub enables execution of third-party APIs as a part of a flow when a specific event occurs in ServiceNow.
 These integrations, referred to as spokes, are easy to configure and enable you to quickly add powerful actions without the need to write a script.
 For example, you can post a message and incident details in a Slack channel when a high priority incident is created.